kudchikarsk/happiness-prediction/README.md

 Sentimental analysis using keras in python

 Repository contain data and LearnHappiness jyputer notebook that contain all the code for normalizing data and training model.

+Also simple flask web app is added for demo